TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/SystemAndLocalExtensions/Index.rst

 System extensions are located in the :file:`typo3/sysext/` directory.

 This is system default extensions which cannot and should not be updated by the EM.
-They are distributed with TYPO3 Core  source code and generally understood to be a part of the Core system.
+They are distributed with the `TYPO3 Core's`:pn:  source code and generally understood to be a part of the `Core`:pn: system.

 .. _extension-loading-precedence: